Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

-Henry claimed the area around Toulouse in the name of his wife Eleanor of Aquitaine, At Poitiers he gathered his army and on June 24 the army began its march.
+King Henry II claimed the area around Toulouse in the name of his wife Eleanor of Aquitaine, At Poitiers he gathered his army and on June 24th the army began its march.
 He invaded the region and advanced on the city of Toulouse.
 Louis VII of France was unhappy with Henry's increasing power and took an army to Toulouse to prevent the English king entering the city.
-Henry backed down from attacking the city while Louis was inside it.
-Henry was Louis' vassal and taking the French King captive was not a good idea.
+As Henry was the vassal of King Louis he backed down from attacking the city while Louis was inside.

 Henry took his army north to Normandy where Louis' brothers were attacking the border.
 Henry took several castles and cut Louis off from Paris.

-Henry held the upper hand and Louis had no choice other than sign a peace treaty.
+King Henry I held the upper hand and King Louis VII of France had no choice other than sign a peace treaty.
 It was agreed that the treaty would last until Whitsun 1160.

 It was agreed that most of the gains that Henry achieved in the last twelve months from Louis were to be reversed and as hier to Normandy Henry did homage to Louis, the French king.